Last updated by Ray Pineau

 Plus, wherever we have both native Ting CDMA and GSM network coverage (and phone numbers available), you can move your number from a CDMA device to a compatible GSM SIM/device or vice versa.

-On all domestic services, Ting service costs the same whether you're using the CDMA or the GSM network.
+On all domestic and roaming services, Ting service costs the same whether you're using the CDMA or the GSM network.
 You pay the same $6 plus taxes for each active line/device on your account, regardless of whether it's a CDMA or a GSM line.